 Instructions

-- In a pan, heat the oil and ghee over medium heat.1 Tablespoon Oil, 1 Tablespoon Ghee (clarified butter)
+- In a pan, heat 1 tablespoon oil and 1 tablespoon ghee (clarified butter) over medium heat.1 tablespoon oil, 1 tablespoon ghee (clarified butter)

-- Once the oil is hot add the cumin seeds and saute until fragrant.
-Let them crackle and release a nice aroma.2 Tablespoons Cumin seeds
+- Once the oil is hot add the 2 tablespoons cumin seeds and saute until fragrant.
+Let them crackle and release a nice aroma.2 tablespoons cumin seeds

-- Now add the chopped onion and saute for a couple of minutes or until onions are soft.¼ cup (or) 1 small Onion
+- Now add the chopped ¼ cup (or) 1 small onion and saute for a couple of minutes or until onions are soft.¼ cup (or) 1 small onion

 - Gently mix the rice until well combined, making sure not to break the rice grains.
-Turn the heat off.2 cups (or) 370 gms Rice
+Turn the heat off.2 cups (or) 370 gms cooked rice

 - Delicious and fragrant Jeera Rice is ready to enjoy with curry or any side dish of your choice.